ssciwr/mailcom/README.md

 ## How to use mailcom
 See the full documentation at https://ssciwr.github.io/mailcom/build/html/index.html.
 To better understand the usage, please take a look at the [demo notebook](docs/source/notebooks/demo.ipynb) ([![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ssciwr/mailcom/blob/main/docs/source/notebooks/demo.ipynb)).

+Please note that 100% accuracy is not possible with this task.
+Any output needs to be further checked by a human to ensure the text has been anonymized completely.

 The package can be configured using the configuration file, for an example see [here](mailcom/default_settings.json).
 The configuration options are:

 | keyword | options [default in parenthesis] | explanation |